RDBreed/sleuthzipkindemo/README.md

 This is a demonstration of how to use Sleuth, Zipkin & an ELK stack for tracing requests.
 ## HOWTO
 To start ELK (Elasticsearch, Logstash, Kibana) & the Zipkin Server, ensure that you have **Docker** & **Docker-compose** installed.
-In the root you can run ELK & Zipkin with `docker-compose up`.
+In the root you can run ELK & Zipkin with `docker-compose up monitoring`.
+Go to http://localhost:5601 & http://localhost:9411 to check if you can reach respectively Kibana & Zipkin.

 *The application itself consists of 5 (micro)services.
 Ensure you have Maven installed on your computer.